syncfusion-content/javascript-docs/js/Schedule/Customization.md

 * Appointments within the **Schedule** control is displayed based on the provided timezone.

-* If no specific timezones are set for the **Schedule** control, then it takes the local system timezone into consideration.
+* When no specific timezones are set for the **Schedule** control, then it takes the local system timezone into consideration.

 * [Click here](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones) to see the complete list of supported timezones.